cure-lab/cure-lab.github.io/_publications/smoothnet.md

 ---
-title: SmoothNet: A Plug-and-Play Network for Refining Human Poses in Videos.
+title: SmoothNet：A Plug-and-Play Network for Refining Human Poses in Videos.
 description: SmoothNet is a refinement network, which can be attached to any existing pose estimators to improve their temporal smoothness and enhance the per-frame precision [[Website](https://ailingzeng.site/smoothnet)].
 time: 2022-10-25
 citation: Ailing Zeng, Lei Yang, Xuan Ju, Jiefeng Li, Jianyi Wang, Qiang Xu